Piapoco language

 Piapoco is an Arawakan language of Colombia and Venezuela.

-A "Ponares" language is inferred from surnames, and may have been Piapoco or Achagua.

 History

-Piapoco is a branch of the Arawak language, which also includes Achagua and Tariana.
-Piapoco is considered a Northern Arawak language.
+Piapoco is a branch of the Arawak language family, which also includes Achagua.
+Piapoco is classified as a Northern Arawak language.
 There are only about 3,000 Piapoco speakers left today.
 These people live in the Meta, Vichada, and Guaviare rivers in Colombia Piapoco speakers also reside in Venezuela.
 It is an endangered language.

 Geography/Background

 The Piapocos come from the larger tribe, the Piaroa, who are indigenous to the Amazon rain forest.
 The Piapoco people originally lived in the midsection of Rio Guaviare, later moving in the 18th century to avoid settlers, missionaries, and others.

 Bilingualism

 The word Piapoco is a Spanish nickname in reference to the toucan.
 Most Piapoco speakers also speak Spanish.
 Speakers who have had less contact with Spanish speakers more often pronounce the phoneme "s" as a voiceless interdental fricative.
 Younger speakers of the Piapoco language tend to eliminate the "h" more than older speakers due to their contact with the Spanish language.

 When a large portion of people come in contact with another language and are competent in it, their language gradually becomes more like the other.
 This allows for a gradual convergence, where grammar and semantics of one language begin to replicate the other.